Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 For front-reach kiosks with obstructed access to reaching interactive controls (e.g. the touch screen), the screen can be set back to a max of 20 inches when the max height of the kiosk is 48 inches.

-Kiosks designed to slope upwards are generally recommended for easy wheelchair accessibility.
+When you design kiosks, be sure they slope upwards for easy wheelchair accessibility.
 A 15° to 20° slope allows for the content to be within reach of most users.

 Are digital signs better than static for compliance?

 One of the advantages of digital over static signs is customization.
-In this way, colors, fonts, and displays can be updated to fit any modifications in the ADA guidelines that might appear in the future.
+Accordingly, you are better positioned should there be changes to the ADA in the future.

 For example, the current ADA Standards do not specifically mention color blindness.

-Digital signs are ideal for adapting to these kinds of variables that may come up in future ADA regulations.
-Plus, it makes sense to configure your signage to be as clear and understandable as possible for everyone.
+To clarify, digital signs are ideal for adapting to these kinds of variables that may come up in future ADA regulations.
+In the same way, it makes sense to configure your signage to be as clear and understandable as possible for everyone.